adrianova8/Web_Scraping/README.md

 # LEVEL 3

 ## Exercise 3
- - Choose a web page you want and do web scraping using the Scrapy library
+ - Choose a web page you want and do web scraping using the Scrapy library.